lu-zero/bmdtools/README.md

-Initially developed as an example integration between libavformat and the bmd sdk, it ended up being a set of useful tools to use the BlackMagic Devices decklink cards on Linux and OSX.
+Initially developed as an example integration between libavformat and the bmd sdk, it ended up being a set of useful tools to use the BlackMagic Devices decklink cards on Linux and macOS.

 Thanks to TodoStreaming sponsoring its early development.